-Applications for research fellowships at The Filson Historical Society are due on October 15, 2019.
+Applications for research fellowships at The Filson Historical Society are due on October 15, 2021.
 Application instructions are found on The Filson’s website.
-Contact Dr. Patrick A. Lewis, Scholar in Residence, for more information at email@example.com or 502-653-5083 x270.
+Contact Dr. Patrick A. Lewis, Director of Collections & Research, for more information at email@example.com.

 The Filson is Kentucky’s largest and oldest independent historical society with research collections documenting the history and culture of Kentucky, the Ohio Valley and the Upper South.
 The Library and Special Collections include rare books, maps, and 1.5 million manuscripts, forming the best research holdings in Kentucky for the Frontier, Antebellum, and Civil War eras in addition to extensive collections for the late-nineteenth and twentieth centuries.
 A large nineteenth-century portrait collection as well as 50,000 photographs and fine prints provide visual images for all periods.
 Our online catalog is available at www.filsonhistorical.org.

 - Trans-Appalachian Frontier Conflict

 - Upper South Enslavement & Emancipation

 - Civil War & Memory

 - Gilded Age & Progressive era

 Fellowships encourage the scholarly use of The Filson’s nationally significant collections by providing support for travel and lodging.
 Fellows are expected to be in continuous residence at The Filson.
 Application deadlines twice per year, October 15 and February 15.